 Cillian CollinsCillian Collins is a Senior Architect with Perkins+Will and a Certified Passive House Designer with over 10 years of experience across a variety of project types and scales, including Passive House projects in Canada and Ireland.
 He is Chair of the Passive House Canada Education Committee, playing a key role in curriculum development, teaching, and advocating for the Passive House standard in Canada.

-Mark AshbyMark is principal and founder of Mark Ashby Architecture and a Certified Passive House Designer.
+Mark AshbyMark is principal at Fold Architecture Inc. and a Certified Passive House Designer.
 Mark's interest in building energy efficiency originates with the emergence of the contemporary "Green" building movement in the 1990's.
 Passive House stands out as the most rigorous, scientifically defensible and practical approach to achieve this objective.
 Mark's practice includes both design and expert consulting for projects designed to the Passive House standard.

 Evelyne BouchardEvelyne Bouchard is a course instructor and board director at Passive House Canada.
 She is also a practicing architect (OAA & OAQ) and principal at Tandem Architecture Écologique, a small firm dedicated to creating high-performance sustainable projects at all scales through collaboration with like-minded professionals.
 Evelyne is passionate about the overlap between thoughtful design and technical rigour.
 She strives to embed Passive House design principles and measurable performance into the creative process to design projects that are durable, sustainable, functional and beautiful.